General matrix transform method for the Riesz space fractional advection-dispersion equations: Numerical examples of the RFADE

 associated with the initial value and zero Dirichlet boundary conditions

-With using separation of variables method, we obtained eigenvalue $\lambda_{n}=n$ and eigenfunction $\varphi_{n}(x)=sin(n x)$ for $n=1,2,...$ due to Dirichlet boundary conditions and hence the analytic solution of Eqs.(\ref{5.1})-(\ref{5.3}) would be at following formula:
+With using separation of variables method, we obtained eigenvalue $\lambda_{n}=n$ and eigenfunction $\varphi_{n}(x)=sin(n x)$ for $n=1,2,...$ due to Dirichlet boundary conditions and hence the analytical solution of equations (\ref{eqnarray1804091055})-(\ref{eqnarray1804091057}) would be at following formula:

-In this example, the approximation formulas (\ref{Current3:2}) and (\ref{Current3:3}) for the $p=6$ are used for the approximation of the Riesz fractional derivative of order $\alpha$ and $\beta$, respectively, and the $[3,3]$ Pad\'{e} approximation is presented for the solution of the time ODE obtained from the previous approximation.
-Here, $\mathcal{K}_{\alpha}=\mathcal{K}_{\beta}=0.25$.\\ Table 1 shows the magnitude of the largest numerical error and estimated convergence order, at time $t = 1.0$, between the analytical solution and the numerical solution obtained by the proposed method for solving RFADE (\ref{5.1})-(\ref{5.3}) in which considered different values order such as $\alpha=1.8$, $\beta=0.9$, $\alpha=1.7$, $\beta=0.8$ and $\alpha=1.6$, $\beta=0.7$ with halved spatial step sizes and $k=0.001$.
+In this example, the approximation formulas (\ref{eqnarray1804091033}) and (\ref{eqnarray1804091034}) for the $p=6$ are used for the approximation of the Riesz fractional derivative of order $\alpha$ and $\beta$, respectively, and the $[3,3]$ Pad\'{e} approximation is presented for the solution of the time ODE obtained from the previous approximation.
+Here, $\mathcal{K}_{\alpha}=\mathcal{K}_{\beta}=0.25$.

-Table 1 demonstrates that the convergence rate of error in the spatial direction is approximately equal to sixth.\\ Table 2 displays the magnitude of the largest numerical error and estimated convergence order, at time $t = 1.0$, between the analytical solution and the numerical solution obtained by the proposed method for solving RFADE (\ref{5.1})-(\ref{5.3}), where $\alpha$ and $\beta$ pairs are corresponding to three distinct values: $\alpha=1.8$, $\beta=0.9$, $\alpha=1.7$, $\beta=0.8$ and $\alpha=1.6$, $\beta=0.7$ with halved temporal step sizes and $h=0.001\pi$.
+Table \ref{tab:1}. shows the magnitude of the maximum error and estimated convergence order, at time $t = 1.0$, between the analytical solution and the numerical solution obtained by the proposed method for solving RSFADE (\ref{eqnarray1804091055})-(\ref{eqnarray1804091057}) in which considered different order values such as $\alpha=1.8$, $\beta=0.9$ and $\alpha=1.6$, $\beta=0.7$ with halved spatial step sizes and $k=0.001$.
+Table \ref{tab:1}. demonstrates that the convergence rate of error in the spatial direction is approximately equal to sixth.

-Table 2 demonstrates that the convergence rate of error in the temporal direction is approximately equal to seventh.
+Table \ref{tab:2}. displays the magnitude of the maximum error and estimated convergence order, at time $t = 1.0$, between the analytical solution and the numerical solution obtained by the proposed method for solving RSFADE (\ref{eqnarray1804091055})-(\ref{eqnarray1804091057}), where $\alpha$ and $\beta$ pairs are corresponding to two distinct values: $\alpha=1.8$, $\beta=0.9$ and $\alpha=1.6$, $\beta=0.7$ with halved temporal step sizes and $h=0.001\pi$.
+Table \ref{tab:2}. demonstrates that the convergence rate of error in the temporal direction is approximately equal to sixth.

-Figs. 1 and 2 present the comparison of the numerical solution obtained by using mixed high order fractional centered difference scheme with $[3,3]$ pad\'{e} approximation method and analytical solution with $h=\frac{\pi}{100}, k=0.01$ for different values of $\alpha=1.8$, $\beta=0.9$ and $\alpha=1.7$, $\beta=0.8$ respectively.
-The graphs corresponding to the approximate solution and the exact solution are overlapping.\\
+Figure \ref{fig:5-1-2} presents the comparison of the numerical solution obtained by mixed high order fractional centered difference scheme with $[3,3]$ Pad\'{e} approximation method and analytical solution with $h=\frac{\pi}{100}, k=0.01$ for $\alpha=1.7$ and $\beta=0.8$.
+The graph corresponding to the approximate solution and the analytical solution is overlapping.\\